 Hard Gel vs. Soft Gel Nail Extensions: Can Both Be Removed at Home?

-Soft gel is more durable and flexible than hard gel, and it’s typically used to add color to the nails or to create soft gel tips, which is what Gel-X nails are.
-Soft gel can be removed at home by simply soaking it off with acetone. ask your nail tech what type of gel your manicure if made of so you know whether or not you need to go to the salon to have it removed.
+Soft gel is more durable and flexible than hard gel, and it’s typically used to add color to the nails or to create soft gel tips, which is what gel extensions nails are.
+Soft gel can be removed at home by simply soaking it with acetone.
+Ask your nail tech what type of gel your manicure is made of so you know whether or not you need to go to the salon to have it removed.

 How to Remove Gel Extension Nails at Home

 Using acetone to remove your gel extensions is the best technique for many reasons.
 While soaking them in soap and water if they’re already lifting may be effective, it will take an extremely long time.
-Skip the wait, and follow these five simple steps to remove gel extensions at home.
+Skip the wait, follow these five simple steps:

 If you have long extensions, trimming them before removal will help speed up the process.
 Make sure to look under the nail so you’re only trimming the extension and not your natural nail.

 Using 100 percent pure acetone will yield the best and quickest results.
-To remove the gel extensions, there are two different ways you can go about it.
+There are two different ways you can go about it.
 The first one is to fill a small glass bowl with just enough acetone to cover your nails.
 Soak them for 15 to 20 minutes.
-Patience is key during this step so turn on your favorite TV show and zone out.
+Patience is key, so wait.

 If you don’t want to soak your nails, you can also use foil, cotton and acetone to remove your gel extensions.
 Soak a cotton ball in acetone, attach it to the nail, and cover both with a piece of foil.
 Do this for each nail.
 Let the foils sit on your gel extensions for about 15 to 20 minutes.